 Assessing Personal Property Tax

-Personal property taxes are levied annually against tangible personal property and due upon receipt of the tax bill, but no later than December 31 each year.
-The United States postal service postmark determines the timeliness of payment.
+Personal property taxes are levied annually against tangible personal property and due December 31 each year.
+The United States Postal Service postmark determines the timeliness of payment.
 For example, a payment mailed and postmarked on December 29 is considered paid on time even though the Collector's Office does not receive the payment until January 2.

 The Collector's Office mails tax bills during November.
 If a tax bill is not received by December 1, contact the Collector's Office at 816-881-3232.
 Failure to receive a tax bill does not relieve the obligation to pay taxes and applicable late fees.
 Taxes not paid in full on or before December 31 will accrue interest, penalties and fees.